-Superficial impact metrics or IRIS metrics might be cost effective and make us feel good about the “impact” we seem to be generating.
+Superficial impact metrics or simply copying and pasting IRIS metrics over your activities might be cost effective and make us feel good about the “impact” we seem to be generating.
 But they do a disservice to the impact sector as a whole, and most importantly, to those stakeholders passionate about the impact we are seeking to create.

 It may seem trivial, but it’s worth taking a look at how we define impact metrics to understand how we often fall short in establishing the right ones for our programs.

 Impact metrics form a defined system or standard of measurement to track progress of change by your organization.
 In the impact space there are standard metrics and custom metrics.
-Standards are written by research and evaluation organizations and generally exist around focus areas or organization type, for example IRIS Metrics Catalogue.
-Custom metrics are created by an organization and are designed around their use case.
+Standards are written by research and evaluation organizations and generally exist around focus areas or organization type.

 Mistaking impact metrics for change

 Put simply, social impact metrics fail when we mistake the metrics themselves for the change we are seeking to create.
 Let’s take a look at a famous example from the social impact sector, PlayPump.
 The idea was apparently genius.
 A merry-go-round apparatus which pumped underground water the more it spun around, the more local children played on it.

 Hailed as an ingenious solution to the lack of access to quality drinking water, it received millions in backing and enjoyed public praise from leaders around the globe.
 That praise was short lived.
 The failures of the PlayPump have been well-documented (what if there aren’t enough children to play or they don’t want to?) – as have the organization’s laudable efforts to learn from their mistakes.